Jay Olivier Morel

 It was mid-February and the late fall heat wave was finally over.
 Outside, the temperature was cooling.
 I felt the cold hit my face for the first time in years since migrating north.
 I was eight when our family decided to take the journey to escape the southern heat.
 Both Papa and Daddy said that up north, we might still have a chance to live a comfortable life, even if it’s completely dark for parts of the year.
 I was nine now and my sister was six.
 For the next week and a half, I was going to get the chance to experience true winter.
 While I didn't know it at the time, Baker Lake was going to freeze over completely for the last time.

 I normally wouldn’t wake up in the middle of the night, especially since I could sleep through most of my alarms.
-However, I knew something was wrong when I felt a heat of the light toasting my eye lids.
+However, I knew something was wrong when I felt the heat of the light toasting my eyelids.
 When I came to, the first thing I remembered feeling was my stomach turning.
-I felt like I was sleeping on the ceiling while my body was on solid ground.
+I felt like I was sleeping on the ceiling while my body was planted on solid ground.
 The second thing I remembered was seeing the green light flooding my room.
 I could tell the source came from outside and was moving.
 And yet it was as if the light itself was leaking into the room, contorting itself into a myriad of shapes, glowing in corners where not even sunlight goes.
 It beckoned me to follow it, to spring out of my bed.
 I knew then my time in this capsule on this moon had come to an end.